-The North Carolina Turnpike Authority is planning to build a new highway that will go from I-485 near the Charlotte Airport, across Lake Wylie and the South Fork of the Catawba River, into southern Gaston County.
-This road is euphamistically referred to as the "Garden Parkway".
+The North Carolina Turnpike Authority proposed to build a new highway that will go from I-485 near the Charlotte Airport, across Lake Wylie and the South Fork of the Catawba River, into southern Gaston County.
+This road is euphemistically referred to as the "Garden Parkway".

 In November 2009, the Turnpike Authority announced the selction of a route.
 The so called "preferred route" is Route #9 and it can be viewed by clicking on the map to the right.

 This project will have a major impact on the Catawba River in the form of construction run-off, ongoing stormwater and the increased development.The Catawba River, South Fork Catawba River, and several streams and creeks would be crossed by the parkway.
 The DEIS concluded that the construction of the Garden Parkway will have “very strong effects” on water quality, wetlands, impaired waterways, and watersheds.